CentralFloridaAttorney/dataspoon/README.md

 ### dbtool makes storing and retrieving data easy

-DBTool() allows you to X create, access, and modify MySQL databases using Python using simple get and put commands to access key/value pairs.
+DBTool() allows you to create and modify MySQL databases using Python with simple get and put commands.

 For example, you can set and get a key/value pair to ('ala'/'kazam') in a row that is referenced by the link_key ('xyzzy'):